tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 Stimulus triggers affective appraisal then affective appraisal switches emotional state of the system from neutral to fear, initiates cognitive appraisal and instinctive behaviour.
 Cognitive appraisal initiates emotion-focused coping that in its turn switches fear state to neutral (evaluating current situation as not so frightening via positive reinterpretation).
 Meanwhile instinctive behaviour influences environment and effect of this influence is apprised as stimulus with second affective appraisal.

-### Problem-focused coping
+###Problem-focused coping

 Problem-focused coping is defined in contrast to emotion-focused coping as "... acting on the environment".
 Problem-focused coping includes: planning and suppression of competing activities.

 ![Problem-focused coping](problem_focused_coping_in_model_of_six.png)

 Inbound stimulus triggers affective appraisal and it switches emotional state of the system from neutral to fear, then appraisal initiates cognitive appraisal.
 This appraisal usually includes several processes on learned, deliberative, possibly reflective thinking  and self-reflective thinking levels.
 Result of cognitive appraisal and supplemental thinking processes could be problem-focused coping.
-It worth to note that decision to use emotion-focused or problem focused coping could be gender dependant [sex_differencies].
-Then during problem-focused coping some strategy is selected (for example planning) and used.
+It worth to note that decision to use specific coping strategy could be gender dependant [sex_differencies].
+Later, during problem-focused coping some strategy is selected (for example planning) and used.
 Actions of the strategy changes environment and system now faces effect as new stimulus to be appraised.
 Second affective appraisal switches system emotional state to neutral as the result of effect evaluation.

-In this chapter we come close to questions of gender influence over decision making and coping strategy selection.
+In this chapter we come close to questions of gender influence on decision making and coping strategy selection [sex_differencies].
 One more aspect that was not explicitly described here but still has significant influence on appraisal and coping is temperament that could significantly influence selection of coping strategy and cognitive appraisal.

-## High level emotion influence over affects and neuromediators
+##High level emotion influence over affects and neuromediators

 Plutchik identifies high level emotions [natureofemotions] as mixture of 2 or more basic emotions(affects).
 For examle: